Finding Shelter in the Love and Wisdom of Paramahansa Yogananda

 By Margaret Wolff

-Doors open and worlds align as we catch sight of the extraordinary nature of the guru-disciple relationship, of what it means to have a bond with Paramahansa Yogananda that is so tender and comforting, so familiar and centering that it feels like coming home.
+Doors open and worlds align as readers catch sight of what it means to discover and cultivate a spiritual bond with the Divine that is so tender and comforting, so familiar and centering that it feels like coming home.

 COMING HOME is published by .
 White Pearl Press .

-“I once heard a story about a man who knew Master who had a sudden desire for a new car.
-He goes right out and buys a car and drives over to show it off to Master.
-Master looks at the car and smiles, then says, “If you had just let that desire go, Divine Mother would have given you a Cadillac.”
+“I once heard a story about a man who knew Paramahansa Yogananda who had a sudden desire for a new car.
+He goes right out and buys a car and drives over to show it off to the Master.
+Yogananda looks at the car and smiles, then says, “If you had just let that desire go, Divine Mother would have given you a Cadillac.”
 God's prepared to give us a lot more than what we think we need or deserve.
 If we get out of Her way, great stuff happens.”

 "It's really special to open your heart to God's unconditional love, but it’s more special to unconditionally give your heart to God.
 It’s not an easy thing to do.
 The world can be frustrating, sometimes.
-Being unconditional is about trusting Master and giving him my heart in those difficult moments.
-That trust is part of the promise I made to him and to God, and it’s then that God and Master and the world need my heart the most."
+Being unconditional is about trusting the Guru and giving him my heart in those difficult moments.
+That trust is part of the promise I made to him and to God, and it’s then that God and Guru and the world need my heart the most."